-Safran is recognized for its expertise in the engineering and design of electrical, hydraulic and mechanical systems, as well as satellite communications solutions.The Group provides technical assistance and engineering services for Bombardier's Global and Challenger Business jet programs, as well as CRJ and Dash-8 legacy programs.
+Safran is recognized for its expertise in the engineering and design of electrical, hydraulic and mechanical systems, as well as satellite communications solutions for helicopters.The Group provides technical assistance and engineering services for Bombardier's Global and Challenger Business jet programs, as well as CRJ and Dash-8 legacy programs.

 Safran's Peterborough (ON) plant is a foremost supplier of avionics solutions and support services for onboard computers and steering, landing gear and brake control systems for North American aircraft and engine manufacturers.

 Safran is strongly positioned to meet the modernization and development requirements of Canada's armed forces.
 Our solutions and services, developed alone or in partnership, include high-performance optronic equipment and systems, drones, guidance and navigation systems, and safety-critical software.

 Safran also designs pc boards and sights for certain naval systems ordered by the American Department of Defense.
 Following an international competitive bid process, Safran was awarded the contract to deliver the inertial navigation systems for the Royal Canadian Navy's six Harry DeWolf-class arctic/off-shore patrol vessels (AOPS).